alexaiken/mpas-regent/README.md

 This file has `nCells` rows, and each row has a number from `0-(N-1)`, which I assume to mean the partition that each cell is split into.

-I have a task called `read_file` in `mesh_loading.rg` that parses this graph.info file and returns an array where each element is the partition number of that cell index.
+There is a task called `read_file` in `mesh_loading.rg` that parses this graph.info file and returns an array where each element is the partition number of that cell index.
 We then assign this partition number to the cell and partition in regent based on this.

 We also create halo regions around each partition.
 `partition_s_1` is the immediate ring around each partition, i.e. 10 neighbour cells